Skip to Content

 Request for Feedback

-We are interested in public feedback on the general state of geolocations and our evalution criteria.
+In 2010, we collected public feedback on the general state of geolocations and our evalution criteria, asking the questions below.

 General Information Questions